Type 2 Diabetes and Skin: Conditions, Prevention and Treatment

 The best way to lower the frequency, risk, and severity of all skin conditions related to diabetes is by maintaining healthy blood glucose levels.
 Drugs, diet, losing weight, and exercise might help lower the blood glucose levels, and at the same time reduce the risk of skin complications.

 Bear in mind that comfortable, well-fitting shoes might help improve the foot circulation.
 Moreover, they can lessen or prevent the impact of other conditions.
-You should know that most bacterial infections are actually easily treated when they are addressed early.
+Most bacterial infections are actually easily treated when they are addressed early.